Current Initiatives

 Key areas of focus:

-• Complete the requirements and design for the standard use of Banner.
+• Complete the requirements and design for the standard use of Self-Service Banner Registration.

 Administrative